 Weather in Egypt in January

-If you’re planning to visit Egypt in January, then you’re in luck.
+If you’re planning to visit Egypt in January, then you’re in luck, as it’s one of the best times to visit Egypt.
 Even though it’s winter, the average temperature of 22°C (in the daytime, at least), is pleasant.
 Conversely, the temperature can drop to around 9°C at night.
 Northern Egypt is colder, in general, and there’s more rainfall.

 Weather in Egypt in February

 The weather in February in Egypt is pretty good.
-Daytime temperatures are on the rise, with parts of the country reaching the mid-20s.
-In other areas, such as Cairo, the average temperature is 18°C. escaping the heat is very easily done in this month, but it’s still a good time to visit Egypt for a slice of winter sun.
+Daytime temperatures are rising, with parts of the country reaching the mid-20s.
+In other areas, such as Cairo, the average temperature is 18°C. escaping the heat is very easily done this month, but it’s still a good time to visit Egypt for a slice of winter sun.